 Your Transplant Team

-Your transplant team consists of experts who will take care of you throughout the transplantation process.
+Your transplant team consists of experts who will help you throughout the transplantation process.
 Some of the team members are described below, but you may also meet others.
 Everyone is an important member of the team; however, the amount of time you spend with each will depend on your individual needs.

-Clinical Coordinator: These nurses coordinate your pre-transplant assessment, and provide you and your family, referring specialist, and family physician with information on transplantation and your progress from the time of referral until the transplant is completed.
+Clinical Coordinator: These nurses coordinate your pre-transplant assessment, and provide you and your family, referring specialist, and family physician with information on transplantation and your progress from the time of referral until the day of your transplant.
 The coordinator also provides you with access to other members of the transplant team.

-Medical Hepatologists: These doctors have specialized in the care of your specific organ.
-They are involved in your assessment, your health care before transplantation, and your long-term health care following transplantation.
+Medical Hepatologists: These doctors have specialized in the care of your liver.
+They are involved in your assessment before transplantation and your long-term health care following transplantation.

 Surgeons: These doctors are specialists in transplant surgery, and will meet with you during your assessment.
 They perform the transplant surgery and are responsible for your health care immediately after surgery.